Washington Report on Middle East Affairs, July/August 1995, pgs. 17, 120

 Against this is the Israeli loss of the considerable trade with the Palestinians in the territories that was only made possible by the take-home wages of the Palestinians commuting to work in Israel.
 The surplus for Israel in trade with the occupied territories amounted to nearly $1 billion in 1991, but since then has been in rapid decline.

 Therefore, it is obvious that the real burden of the cost of the replacement of the Palestinians by foreign labor falls directly on the shoulders of the Palestinians.
 More than a third of the Palestinian labor force was employed in Israel in 1991, according to World Bank data.
 Most of those Palestinian workers now have lost their jobs.
 This has led to a corresponding contraction of the Palestinian economy, accompanied by a reported 50 to 60 percent Palestinian unemployment rate.

 The outlook for the future of the Palestinians is grim.
 After the signing of the Oslo agreement, there were high expectations for massive investments in the West Bank and the Gaza Strip.
 In the Oct.
 1, 1993 meeting of the affluent nations called by President Clinton in Washington, $2.4 billion over five years was pledged by a number of "donor" nations, to be handled by the World Bank.
 For a number of reasons, the pledges have not materialized except for a small trickle, mainly to pay running expenses of the Palestinian National Authority rather than productive investments.
 As a second disappointment, investments in the territories by private organizations have been minimal.

-Frank Collins is a regular contributor to the Washington Report.
+Frank Collins is a regular contributor to the Washington Report on Middle East Affairs.